Honda mon

 Tokyo Adachi Roshukai UK

-At Tokyo Adachi Roshukai UK, we practice the Yamanouchi-ha Iai of Muso Jikiden Eishin Ryu.
-However, our syllabus also includes the standardised set of twelve iaido forms formulated by the All Japan Kendo Federation (Zen Nippon Kendo Renmei, ZNKR) that are taught within a number of Iaido/Kendo federations to teach and promote iaido around the world.
-Please see the 'Lineage' page for more information on the iai we study and our lineage.
+At Tokyo Adachi Roshukai UK, we practise the Yamauchi-ha Iai of Muso Jikiden Eishin Ryu (無雙直傳英信流).
+However, our syllabus also includes the standardised set of twelve Iaido forms formulated by the All Japan Kendo Federation Zen Nippon Kendo Renmei (全剣連 居合道) that are taught within a number of Iaido/Kendo federations to teach and promote Iaido around the world.